Trade Stock Indices

 Value per Pip - AUD 0.1

-NB: Even though the general trend is generally moves upward, as a trader you've got to factor in the daily market volatility, on some days the stock index may move in a range or even pull back, market retracement might also be substantial at times and hence as a trader you need to time your entry precisely when using this strategy: strategy & at same time use proper equity management guidelines just in case of more unexpected volatility in the market movement.
-About equity management guidelines in stock index tutorials: What is stock index money management & index equity management methods.
+NB: Even though the general trend is in general moves upward, as a stock index trader you have got to factor in the daily market volatility, on some days the stock index may move in a range or even pull back, market retracement might also be significant at times and thence you as a trader you need to time your entry strictly when using this strategy: strategy & at the same time use the appropriate/proper money management principles & guidelines in case there is unexpected market volatility.
+About equity management guidelines and rules in stock index tutorials: What is stock index money management guidelines/methods & index equity management strategies.